ARelaxedScholar/Aegis/README.md

-# Simulation GAN-TE Carlo
+# Aegis (Formerly Simulation GAN-TE Carlo)

 ## Overview
-Simulation GAN-TE Carlo is a Rust-based project that automates the deployment of trading algorithms for cryptocurrencies.
+Aegis is a Rust-based project that automates the deployment of trading algorithms for cryptocurrencies.

 ## Requirements
 - Rust (latest stable version)